Question:

 Drug Addiction Treatment at South Coast

-Withdrawal from drugs can be difficult and dangerous – but with professional guidance and the proper support, recovery is possible.
-Treatment provides an avenue to turn your life around from many different common addictions.
+Withdrawal from highly addictive drugs can be difficult and dangerous – but with professional guidance and the proper support, recovery is possible.
+Withdrawal symptoms can include anxiety, depression, insomnia, and physical discomfort.
+Treatment provides an avenue to turn your life around from many different common addictions, and our program addresses substance misuse as well as addiction.

 South Coast Behavioral Health offers professional substance addiction treatment in California that is both compassionate and science-backed.
 Our addiction treatment program can assist with any kind of substance use disorder.